 Undergraduate unit of study descriptions

 Students should refer to the Faculty of Arts and Social Sciences website sydney.edu.au/arts for the latest information regarding unit of study descriptions, assessment or other requirements.
-The Faculty of Arts and Social Sciences website contains the timetabling information for units offered in 2016 (sydney.edu.au/arts/current_students/undergraduate/timetables.shtml).
+The Faculty of Arts and Social Sciences website contains the timetabling information for units offered in the current year (sydney.edu.au/arts/current_students/undergraduate/timetables.shtml).

 GOVT – Government and International Relations